 We are deeply grateful to those who have helped make our Community Hall a reality.
 See a list of our generous donors to date here.

-The new building will create space for students to Eat, Play and Learn.
+The new building creates a space for students to Eat, Play and Learn.

 The school will partner with Yavapai Food Council’s Bountiful Kitchen for operation of the new Community Hall Kitchen and is seeking an experienced business partner to operate a student meal program.
 Over time, students will have the opportunity to learn to grow, cook, serve healthy meals.

 Desert Star students who are eligible for free or reduced cost meals under the National School Lunch Program, and all students will be served by the program.

 The indoor open area of the Community Hall offers all students a place where they can enjoy activities from basketball to yoga, to dance and Waldorf style games and activities out of the Arizona sun and winter cold.

-Our new Community Hall will provide a space for class plays, musical performances, lectures, and festivals.
+Our new Community Hall provides a space for class plays, musical performances, lectures, and festivals.
 Multiple art forms such as drawing, painting, sculpting, handwork/woodwork, movement, drama and music are essential components of the Desert Star curriculum.